jcreedcmu/pyoro/DESIGN.md

 If the impetus is zero, the target is exactly where the motive is.
 The next-tick impetus stays zero.

 If the impetus is non-zero, then the target is one square in the direction of the impetus.
 The next-tick impetus reduces the magnitude of the impetus by 1 towards zero, unless the motive is also non-zero, and in the **same** direction as the impetus.

 #### Bounce Phase
-**Inputs**: Target
+**Inputs**: Target \
 **Outputs**: Destination

+In order to find the actual destination of motion, we iterate through some candidate approximations to the target, picking the first one that is "clear".
+The "vertical projection" of a vector means what you get when you set the x component to zero, and "horizontal" likewise what you get from setting the y component to zero.

+A cell is *open* if its tile admits movement into it.
+This is defined per-tile.
+We always consider the entity's own cell to be open for the purposes of this phase.

+- Naturally, the preferred destination is the target itself.
+This destination is clear if the target is open, *and the vertical approximation* of the target is also open.
+This prevents diagonal movement when there is no "headroom", as well as preventing slipping through "diagonal cracks".

+- The preferred destination is the target itself.
+This destination is considered clear if the target is open, *and the vertical approximation* of the target is also open.
+This prevents diagonal movement when there is no "headroom", as well as preventing slipping through "diagonal cracks".

+- The next most preferred destination is the horizontal approximation of the target.
+This motion is considered clear if the destination is open.

+- The next most preferred destination is the vertical approximation of the target.
+This motion is considered clear if the destination is open.

+- Finally, if all of the above destinations are not clear, set the destination to the current position of the entity.

 #### Collision Phase